Wei-Kuang/WELLforLife/README.md

 # WELLforLife
-This is  the repo for WELL for Life..
+This is  the repo for WELL for Life.